bigfathom/docker/README.md

 Script  | Purpose
 ---- | ------------
 createvolumes.sh | Create volumes in Docker native volume management area.
-(Call the **mgt-helpers/point-volumes.sh** afterward to point it into a different area with a symbolic link.) kill-volumes.sh | Destroys the volumes.
-Use this if you want to clear all your persisted data an start again. mgt-helpers/chown-volumes.sh | Change the ownership of all files and folders in the volumes from the host OS perspective.
+(Call the **mgt-helpers/point-volumes.sh** afterward to point them into a different area with a symbolic link.) kill-volumes.sh | Destroys the volumes.
+Use this if you want to clear all your persisted data and start again. mgt-helpers/chown-volumes.sh | Change the ownership of all files and folders in the volumes from the host OS perspective.

 APPLICATIONS IN STACK